 THC is one of the compounds drug tests look for.
 This means a CBD oil can potentially lead to a positive drug test.

-Here’s what you need to know about avoiding positive drug tests and choosing the right CBD oil for yourself.
+Here’s what you need to know about avoiding positive drug tests and buying the right CBD oil product for yourself.

 CBD, THC, and Drug Testing